 - Garrison’s Home Furnishing has matched dollar for dollar the first $15,000 in donations, but still seeking additional donations through this GoFundMe Link

 - UPDATE: Phoenix Auto Center Tire Pros has offered to match an additional $15,000.
 If our community can collectively contribute another $15,000 Phoenix Auto Center Tire Pros will donate another $15,000, which means we can bless another 30 families with help.
-Donate here: GoFundMe Link
+As of 1/06/21 this GoFundMe account is still accepting donations.

 - Unete Immigrant Fire Relief Fund – The fund will help distribute money for rent/utilities and food in response to the wildfires in Southern Oregon.
 Many families were displaced from the recent fires in the rogue valley and now find themselves without homes to return to.
 Please join us in supporting these needy families. all funds collected will go directly to families.
 None will be used for overhead or staff. thank you for your generosity!
 Donate here